ace-wg/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 If the Client supports the problem-details format {{RFC9290}} and the Custom Problem Detail entry 'ace-groupcomm-error' defined in {{Section 4.1.2 of RFC9594}}, and is able to understand the error specified in the 'error-id' field therein, then the Client may use that information to determine what actions to take next.
 If the Concise Problem Details data item specified in the error response includes the 'detail' entry and the Client supports it, such an entry may provide additional context.

 * In case of error 7, the Client should stop sending the request in question to the Group Manager.
-In this application profile, this error is relevant only for a signature verifier, in case it tries to access resources related to a pairwise-only group.
+In this application profile, this error is relevant only for a signature verifier, if it tries to access resources related to a pairwise-only group.

 * In case of error 8, the Client should stop sending the request in question to the Group Manager.